c3g/GenPipes_Docs/docs/source/tutorials/genpipes_tutorial.rst

 Abacus, Compute Canada users
 ''''''''''''''''''''''''''''

-Software and scripts used by GenPipes are already installed on several Compute Canada servers including Guillimin, Mammouth, Cedar and Graham, and will soon be installed on Beluga.
+Software and scripts used by GenPipes are already installed on several Compute Canada servers including Beluga, Cedar and others.
 To access the tools, you will need to add the tool path to your **bash_profile**.
 The bash profile is a hidden file in your home directory that sets up your environment every time you log in.

 You can also use your bashrc file.
 For more information on the differences between the .bash_profile and the .bashrc profile, consult `this page <http://www.joshstaiger.org/archives/2005/07/bash_profile_vs.html>`__.